 - 6. Put the clutch back in. - 7.
-Apply high strength (red) thread locking agent to the threads and install the nut and torque to 40 ft-lb (54Nm) with the special socket (see figure 35).
+Apply high strength (red) thread locking agent to the threads and install the nut and torque to 35 ft-lb (47Nm) with the special socket (see figure 25).

 Use high strength (red) thread locker on the threads of the clutch nut.
 If you are using an impact socket, just zap it lightly with an air wrench to tighten it because there are only about 4 threads inside the nut and they can be easily stripped.
-If you are tightening it by hand, you can very carefully use a 3/4" piece of wooden dowel rod inside the exhaust port to block the piston so you can tighten the nut.
-Do not use something harder than your aluminum piston and do not crush the top of the piston into the ring.
+If you are tightening it by hand, you can hold the crank from turning with the clutch removal spanner ECMU0082.